mariahnorell/website/content/courses/intro_pa/python/python.md

 ### Definition

-Ultimately, a linear regression is an attempt to model the relationship between two variables by fitting the linear equation to the observed data (i.e., finding the line of best fit).
+A linear regression is an attempt to model the relationship between two variables by fitting the linear equation to the observed data (i.e., finding the line of best fit).
 Statisticians, data scientists, and business professionals use linear regressions often as a means to predict the values of one variable from values of the other variables in question.
-In a linear regression, one variable is explanatory (i.e., independent variable) and the other is predicted (i.e., dependent variable).
+One variable is explanatory (i.e., independent variable) and the other is predicted (i.e., dependent variable).
 Sometimes, there might be more than one explanatory or predicted variable, but more on that later.

 ### Assumptions

-Depending on the model you build, there will be a variety of assumptions/conditions needed to ensure proper model predictions and estimates.
+Depending on the question you are trying to answer, there will be a variety of assumptions/conditions needed to ensure proper model predictions and estimates.

 The following are the core assumptions needed for linear regression modeling: